Supplier Code of Conduct

 Protection of Information

-EMC expects its business partners to maintain, protect, and keep confidential all EMC company and customer information.
+EMC expects its suppliers to maintain, protect and keep confidential all EMC company and customer information.
 Any concerns about EMC’s information should be brought to EMC’s attention.
 All suppliers who will access EMC systems must complete and pass any and all assigned compliance trainings within thirty (30) days of assignment date.
 All suppliers with access to Protected Health Information are expected to execute a Business Associate Agreement (BAA) with EMC.

-EMC expects its business partners to protect the intellectual property of EMC, and to consult with EMC in advance of using or disclosing EMC’s intellectual property.
+EMC expects its suppliers to protect the intellectual property of EMC, and to consult with EMC's Legal Services Department in advance of using or disclosing EMC’s intellectual property.

 Conflicts of Interest

-EMC expects its business partners to notify EMC of any suspected or actual fraud related to EMC business.
-Any concerns regarding fraud or financial irregularities should be brought to EMC’s attention at https://emcinsurance.alertline.com/gcs/welcome.
+EMC expects its suppliers to notify EMC of any suspected or actual fraud related to EMC business.
+Any concerns regarding fraud or financial irregularities should be brought to EMC’s attention by emailing Vendor.Mgmt@EMCIns.com.

 Legal and Regulatory Compliance

-EMC expects its business partners to conduct business in full compliance with any and all applicable laws and regulations.
+EMC expects its suppliers to conduct business in full compliance with any and all applicable laws and regulations.

-EMC expects all of its business partners to comply with the terms of its contracts with EMC.
+EMC expects all of its suppliers to comply with the terms of its contracts with EMC.

-This Code of Conduct applies to all business partners engaged by EMC.
+This Code of Conduct applies to all suppliers engaged by EMC.
 EMC reserves the right to amend this Code of Conduct at any time without notice.
 This webpage is not intended to provide legal advice.
 If you have questions, you should seek advice from your own counsel.
 This Code of Conduct, and any supplier's code of conduct, does not replace, supersede or override conflicting terms in any contract by and between EMC and a supplier.
 EMC reserves the right to conduct periodic audit inspections of its suppliers' practices to verify compliance with this Code.